sqlrec/sqlrec/docs/en/docs/program_model.md

 - THEN returns and ELSE is omitted; a false condition continues after the IF.
 - Both THEN and ELSE return, with compatible result schemas.

 An ELSE-only return and a returning THEN paired with an ordinary ELSE statement are rejected.
-Across the whole function, all possible return points must either be empty, or have identical column counts, names, and types.
+Across the whole function, all possible return points must either be empty, or have identical column counts, names, and types; CHAR/VARCHAR and other string types are mutually compatible.

 `IF TIMEIN` can also use RETURN in both branches.
 When the timeout is positive, a timeout or exception in THEN discards its temporary return state and ELSE supplies the final result; a non-positive timeout executes THEN directly.